 Risk Risk Ranking Proposed Treatments Within Existing Resources?
-There is a risk that forecast revenue is not realised leading to revenue estimations/capital work projections not being met.
-Medium Conservatism has been incorporated into the financial modelling.
-Additionally, track actual revenue compared to forecast revenue, and adjust capital expenditure accordingly.
-Yes There is a risk that the smart parking technology will not be embraced by the community leading to low usage or avoidance.
+There is a risk that forecast revenue is not realised leading to revenue estimations/capital work projections not being met. incorporated into the financial modelling.
+Additionally, track actual Yes There is a risk that the smart parking technology will not be embraced by the community leading to low usage or avoidance.
 Medium Ensure that user interfaces are intuitive and community education is included as part of the project delivery.
 Yes There is a risk that privately owned and operated parking meters are operated outside of the overall Nelson Bay Smart Parking Scheme leading to confusion and/or noncompliance.
 Low Monitoring of the private paid parking schemes to ensure that they are clearly identified by signage and/or other physical controls.
 Yes